All of the Glitter Makeup Inspo You Need This Holiday Season and Beyond

 Pretty in Pink

-A subtle rose gold looks great around the eyes, and reflects light towards them, making them totally pop.
+A subtle rose gold looks great around the eyes, and reflects light toward them, making them totally pop.

 Photo: